Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 1. ARCHITECTURE

-In the architecture for this tutorial, the H terminals of both expansions were connected to the H terminal of the CAN port on the XP340, and the L terminals of the expansions to the L terminal of the Xpress.
-The controller's ethernet port was also connected to the computer's ethernet port using a network cable.
+In the architecture of this tutorial, the H terminals of both expansions were connected to the H terminal of the CAN port on the XP340, and the L terminals of the expansions were connected to the L terminal of the Xpress.
+The controller's Ethernet port was also connected to the computer's Ethernet port via a network cable.

 2. DEVELOPMENT

-This tutorial will show the steps to use the Nexto Xpress I/O expansions via the CANopen protocol.
-All steps for inserting the protocol and using the expansions are illustrated, but it is important to have the Nexto Xpress Series Manual and the technical specifications document for the expansions on hand, allowing consultation during the application steps.
-This document will guide you on installation and physical connection of the modules, programming, and configurations in MasterTool.
+This tutorial will show the steps to use the Nexto Xpress I/O expansions through the CANopen protocol.
+All steps for protocol insertion and use of expansions are illustrated, but it is important to have the Nexto Xpress Series Manual and the technical specifications document of the expansions on hand for reference during the application stages.
+These documents will guide you on installation and physical connection of the modules, programming, and configurations in MasterTool.

-The .eds files for the expansion modules are available in the download center on the Altus website, under the "softwares" category, with the series "Nexto Xpress" and function "I/O Modules".
+The .eds files for the expansion modules are available in the download center on the Altus website, under the category "software", with the series "Nexto Xpress" and function "I/O Modules".

-After installing the .eds files on your computer, to add them to MasterTool just go to "Tools" and then "Device Repository".
+After installing the .eds files on your computer, to add them to MasterTool, go to "Tools" and then to "Device Repository".

 A new window will open.
-Click on "Install", select the corresponding expansion module files you are using, click "Open" and then close this window.
+Click "Install", select the corresponding expansion module files you are using, click "Open", and then close this window.

-If necessary, you can add the respective Function Blocks for each module.
-Just go to "Tools" and then "Library Repository".
+If needed, you can add the respective Function Blocks for each module.
+Just go to "Tools" and then to "Library Repository".

 A new window will open.
-Click on "Install", select the corresponding expansion module files you are using, click "Open" and then close this window.
+Click "Install", select the corresponding expansion module files you are using, click "Open", and then close this window.

-Now, right-click on "CAN" at the root of the project, and then on "Add Device".
+Now, right-click on "CAN" at the project root, then click "Add Device".

-Initially, following the path "Fieldbusses" --> "CANopen" --> "CANopenManeger", add the Manager, which will be the function of the PLC.
+Initially, follow the path "Fieldbusses" --> "CANopen" --> "CANopenManager" to add the Manager, which will serve as the PLC function.

-After this, right-click on "Manager" and add the expansions, one at a time.
+After this, right-click on the "Manager" and add the expansions one by one.

 2.2.
 Configuring CAN network parameters